DessimozLab/iHam/README.md

 ## Example

-See [See this example](http://bl.ocks.org/emepyc/ce259dd519f6a60d35d04c78b40ec425) in this repository demonstrating how to use some of the widget options and API calls, like colouring the genes based on sequence length or hiding low coverage HOGs.
+[See this example](http://bl.ocks.org/emepyc/ce259dd519f6a60d35d04c78b40ec425) in this repository demonstrating how to use some of the widget options and API calls, like colouring the genes based on sequence length or hiding low coverage HOGs.

 # Configuration